Oriscode/100days-coding_challenge.github.io/README.md

-This project is mainly for coding challenges in C language
+# This repo is mainly for react challenges